Formatting Image - Ignore Formatting Image - Ignore

 Common Arabic Words and Phrases

 Looking for some common Arabic words and meanings?
 This is the page for you!
+This page features some of the most useful words and phrases you can learn in Arabic.

-Note: Words in bold added during the last update.
+Words in bold added during the last update.
 You can also view this list of common words and phrases from English to Arabic.

-How to say Yes in Arabic:
+How to say Yes and No in Arabic

 Ah ➔ Yes